Vojtěch Náprstek: Women's rights

 When he returned to Prague after ten years abroad, his speeches and presentations about activities established by American women attracted a great deal of attention.
 Around 1864 he organised an exhibition of American sewing machines (until then unknown in Prague) together with demonstrations on how to use them, which was heavily visited by women.
-In 1865 he funded the founding of the "Americký klub dám" (American Ladies’ Club or American Club of Bohemian Women), which held its first meetings on the premises of his mother's inn "U Halánků".
+In 1865 he founded the "Americký klub dám" (American Ladies' Club or American Club of Bohemian Women), which held its first meetings on the premises of his mother's inn "U Halánků".
 The club offered lectures on questions of women's emancipation, astronomy, medicine, biology, philosophy, literature, history and many other topics.
 The free lectures were given to women on Sunday mornings; men were allowed to listen to them from the lobby.
-During the twenty years of this lecture series almost 27,000 listeners were registered.
-The members of the American Ladies’ Club could also use Náprstek's library of Czech books, as well as books written in English and other foreign languages.
-This patronage, as well as his public advocacy of women's suffrage as early as 1887, brought Náprstek the sobriquet "the women’s advocate".
-The organization was looked upon askance by the authorities, and was forced to function as a private club rather than as a civic organization.
+During the twenty years of this lecture series, almost 27,000 listeners were registered.
+The members of the American Ladies' Club could also use Náprstek's library of Czech books, as well as books written in English and other foreign languages.
+This patronage, as well as his public advocacy of women's suffrage as early as 1887, brought Náprstek the sobriquet "the women's advocate".
+The organisation was looked upon askance by the authorities, and was forced to function as a private club rather than as a civic organisation.